-Types of termination of employment contract
+Types of Termination of Employment Contracts

 The most common paths of terminating employment in the UK are:

-- End of fixed term contract
+- End of a fixed-term contract

 When the employee decides to leave the company, they hand in their resignation to inform the employer about their decision.
 Depending on the reasons behind it, the employer can try to persuade them to keep their position.